Andrew P. O'Meara: Decorations

 O'Meara's awards and decorations included the Army Distinguished Service Medal with oak leaf cluster, the Silver Star, the Legion of Merit with oak leaf cluster, the Bronze Star Medal, and the Air Medal.

 Post-military

 O'Meara retired from the army in 1967, settling in the Washington, D.C., area.
-He died on September 30, 2005, of a stroke at the age of 98 in Arlington, Virginia, and was buried in Arlington National Cemetery.
-He was preceded in death by his wife and a daughter, and survived by a son and a daughter, 13 grandchildren and 26 great-grandchildren.
+He died on 30 September 2005, of a stroke in his home at the age of 98 in Arlington, Virginia, and was buried in Arlington National Cemetery.
+He was preceded in death by his wife and a daughter, and survived by a son and a daughter, 13 grandchildren, and 26 great-grandchildren.